Ryan Wilson (racing driver)

-Ryan Wilson (born October 29, 1991) is an American professional stock car racing driver who has competed in the ARCA Racing Series and the CARS Late Model Stock Tour.
+Ryan Wilson (born October 29, 1991) is an American professional stock car racing driver who competes full-time in the IHRA Stock Car Series, driving the No. 2 Ford for Ryan Wilson Motorsports.
+He has previously competed in the ARCA Racing Series and the CARS Late Model Stock Tour.

 Wilson has also previously competed in series such as the Virginia Late Model Triple Crown Series, the NASCAR Advance Auto Parts Weekly Series, the UARA STARS Late Model Series, and the Dirty Dozen Series.

 Motorsports results

 ARCA Racing Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)